Italian landscape master's first show 200 years late

 Born in Rome in 1754, the son of a silversmith, Giovanni Battista Lusieri made a name for himself as a landscape painter with a virtuosity that exhibition curator Aidan Weston-Lewis likens to the great Venetian artist Tintoretto.

-"The breathtaking view must rank as one of the most spectacular exhibitions of the art of watercolour ever created," notes the catalogue, in itself a valuable addition to art history.
+"The breathtaking view must rank as one of the most spectacular exhibitions of the art of watercolor ever created," notes the catalogue, in itself a valuable addition to art history.

 Neapolitans witnessed two major eruptions of the Mount Vesuvius volcano in the 18th century.
 Lusieri recorded the fiery blasts of the 1787 eruption in graphic detail.